-During pregnancy a woman’s body releases a hormone called relaxin to enable your pelvis to expand during birth (phew!).
-But it’s not just the pelvis that relaxin affects, as Ali Rose, Jess’s physio, discusses…
+During pregnancy a woman’s body releases a hormone called relaxin to enable your pelvis to expand during birth.
+(Phew!)
+But it’s not just the pelvis that relaxin affects, as Ali Rose, Jessica Ennis-Hill’s physio, discusses…

 Q) What is laxity?

 Quite simply, laxity describes the mobility or looseness of your joints and the ligaments that support the joints.

 Every single one of us has a certain amount of laxity/mobility in our joints, with this ranging from hypomobile – where people have particularly stiff joints – to hypermobile, where they have very mobile joints.

 Unless you are at either end of the spectrum or training particularly hard, you probably won’t pay much attention to your joint mobility… until you become pregnant, that is.

 For pregnant women, joint mobility becomes very relevant because of the hormone relaxin, which is released from the beginning of pregnancy.
 The big job of relaxin is to increase the laxity (looseness) in the ligaments around the pelvis, which helps to enable the pelvis to expand during birth.